The American Israelite

 During the 19th century, The American Israelite became the leading organ for Reform Judaism in America.
 During the early 20th century, it helped geographically dispersed American Jews, especially in the West and the South of the country, keep in touch with Jewish affairs and their religious identity.
+The paper has lasted into the 21st century, adding a website and a podcast as publishing technology has evolved.